taqi-m/game-zilla/README.md

 ## 📄 License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License. - see the [LICENSE](LICENSE) file for details.

 This means:
 - You are free to use, modify, and distribute this software
-- If you distribute modified versions, they must also be licensed under the GPL-3.0
+- You may distribute modified versions under any license of your choice
-- Any derivative works must be open source
+- You are not required to release derivative works as open source
+- The software is provided “as is”, without warranty of any kind
 <div align="center">

 ## 👥 Team